Caraveo/Prometheus/README.md

 - Check your internet connection

 ### GPU Support
+- **Apple Silicon (M1/M2/M3/M4)**: Automatically uses MPS (Metal Performance Shaders) for GPU acceleration
-- The app will automatically use GPU if available (CUDA)
+- **CUDA**: Automatically uses CUDA if available (NVIDIA GPUs)
-- CPU mode is supported but slower
+- **CPU**: Falls back to CPU mode if no GPU is available (slower but functional)
+- Material generation works on all platforms, with full MaterialAnything pipeline requiring CUDA

 ## Notes

+- **Apple Silicon Performance**: Optimized for M-Series chips with native MPS acceleration for faster generation
 - First generation may take 5-10 minutes as models download and initialize
-- Subsequent generations are faster (typically 1-3 minutes)
+- Subsequent generations are faster (typically 1-3 minutes on M-Series chips)
 - Generated models are saved as PLY files, compatible with Blender, MeshLab, and other 3D software
+- USDZ files are automatically generated for spatial computing (iPhone/Vision Pro)
+- Material generation is optional and works in simplified mode without MaterialAnything models
+- Full MaterialAnything material generation requires CUDA and additional dependencies (pytorch3d, kaolin)

 ## License